Commerzbank aims to cut jobs, branches after Deutsche merger fails

 Commerzbank said on Friday it wanted to cut 2,300 jobs and reduce the number of branches in a strategy overhaul, after the German lender's attempt to merge with Deutsche Bank failed.

-FRANKFURT: Commerzbank said on Friday it wanted to cut 2,300 jobs and reduce the number of branches in a strategy overhaul, after the German lender's attempt to merge with Deutsche Bank failed.
+FRANKFURT: Commerzbank said on Friday it wanted to shed thousands of staff and close a fifth of its branches in a strategy overhaul, after the German lender's attempt to merge with Deutsche Bank failed.

 The bank, partly owned by the German government after a bailout and struggling to generate profits, also aims to sell a stake in its Polish subsidiary mBank and absorb its Comdirect online brokerage unit.

-Commerzbank said the strategy review would involve investment of 1.6 billion euros, with 750 million euros going into new technology and the rest earmarked for restructuring.
+Commerzbank said the strategy plan would involve investment of 1.6 billion euros (US$1.8 billion), with 750 million euros going into new technology and the rest earmarked for restructuring.

 The bank said the draft measures would be discussed at a meeting of the supervisory board on Sept.
 25 and 26.
 It said no final decision had yet been taken.

-The bank said it would cut 4,300 jobs in some places but add 2,000 jobs in "strategic areas", so the group headcount would fall in total by about 2,300 full-time positions.
-It currently employs about 40,700 people.
+The bank said it would cut 4,300 jobs in some places but add 2,000 jobs in "strategic areas", so the group headcount would fall in total by about 2,300 full-time positions, equivalent to about 5.7per cent of its workforce.
+It now employs about 40,700 people.

+The sale of mBank would reduce its staff by a further 6,600.

-It aims to trim the number of branches by 200 to about 800.
+It also aims to trim the number of branches by 200 to about 800.

 The sale of its 69.3per cent stake in mBank has a market value of more than 2 billion euros (US$2.2 billion).
 Commerzbank said the proceeds would enable "a faster implementation of its strategy and the associated investments".

 The bank, which owns 82per cent of Comdirect, foresees offering a 25per cent premium for shares it doesn't hold.
-Comdirect shares jumped 25per cent.
+Comdirect shares jumped 26per cent.

 Germany's banks have been battling a legacy of bad debts, bloated headcounts and fines a decade after the global financial crash.
 Commerzbank has already been reducing staff and is trying to cut back-office work to restore profitability.

-(Reporting by Tom Sims and Hans Seidenstuecker; Editing by David Evans and Edmund Blair)
+(Reporting by Tom Sims, Hans Seidenstuecker and Patricia Uhlig; Editing by David Evans and Edmund Blair)